-In the School of Nursing, there are five nursing programs, three resulting in an undergraduate degree Traditional Bachelor of Science in Nursing (TBSN); RN to Bachelor of Science in Nursing (RN-BSN); and Accelerated Bachelor of Science in Nursing (ABSN) and two resulting in a graduate degree (Master of Science in Education/Administration (BSN-MSN Track) and Master of Science in Family Nurse Practitioner (BSN-MSN Track).
+In the School of Nursing, there are multiple nursing programs, three resulting in an undergraduate degree: Traditional Bachelor of Science in Nursing (TBSN); RN to Bachelor of Science in Nursing (RN-BSN); and Accelerated Bachelor of Science in Nursing (ABSN) and five resulting in a graduate degree: Master of Science in Nursing Education, Master of Science in Nursing Executive Leadership, Master of Science in Family Nurse Practitioner (BSN-MSN), FNP Post-Masters Certificate, and Doctor of Nursing Practice (BSN-DNP and MSN-DNP).

-The School of Nursing has a Department Chair for both the undergraduate and graduate programs who report directly to the Dean.
-The Graduate Department Chair directs both the Master of Science in Nursing Education/Administration Program and the Master of Science in Nursing Family Nurse Practitioner Program.
-The Graduate Program Chair, the Graduate Faculty Committee, and the Dean participate in the decisions regarding the governance of the MSN programs, ensuring that relevant professional standards and guidelines are incorporated.
+The School of Nursing has a Department Chair for the undergraduate programs and a Graduate Chair overseeing the MSN Family Nurse Practitioner (FNP) and Doctor of Nursing Practice (DNP) programs, as well as a Director of the Nursing Education and Nursing Executive Leadership programs who report directly to the Dean.

+The Graduate Chair, the Graduate Faculty Committee, and the Dean participate in the decisions regarding the governance of the MSN and DNP programs, ensuring that relevant professional standards and guidelines are incorporated.